-The Family Nurse Practitioner degree is offered online for New Mexico residents and as an evening program in Phoenix and in Tucson.
+The Family Nurse Practitioner degree is offered online in New Mexico and Tucson with clinical activities at approved sites; and as an evening program in Phoenix.
 Please contact us for more information.

 The Master of Science in Nursing: Family Nurse Practitioner degree is an advanced practice degree that prepares experienced professional nurses for advanced practice as primary care providers.
 The family nurse practitioner (FNP) makes independent critical judgments in all levels of prevention, including health promotion; illness prevention; and diagnosis and management of health conditions for individuals, families, communities, and populations.
 The FNP, as an advanced practice nurse, may be prepared to provide primary health care to individuals of all ages from infants through adulthood.
 Historically, the FNP has significantly contributed to the health care of the underserved populations in both urban and rural areas.